-Block two includes two major threads, each of which is composed of several integrated courses.
+Mechanisms and Disease includes two major threads, each of which is composed of several integrated courses.
 The Immunology / Microbiology / Pharmacology / Pathology thread presents an introduction to host defense, infection, basic pharmacologic principles, and general pathologic processes.
-The Metabolism/Endocrinology/Nutrition/Reproduction (MERN) thread covers essential concepts in metabolism, basic and clinical nutrition, reproductive medicine, and clinical endocrinology.
+The Endocrinology/Nutrition/Reproduction/Genetics (ENRG) thread covers basic and clinical endocrinology, nutrition, reproduction and genetics.
 The general pathology course also includes male-female GU and endocrine pathology, and the pharmacology course covers antibiotics and endocrine pharmacology, with the goal of integration with concurrent courses.

 The Doctoring 1 course continues its emphasis on basic clinical skills training with a focus on interviewing skills.
 The course provides an introduction to behavioral medicine through lectures and team-based learning exercises.
 Cases are used in the problem-based learning approach for basic-science-clinical correlation.
-Preceptorships and home visits continue.
+The TEAM-PEACE workshops, preceptorships, and home visits continue.

 Assessment and Feedback